 - Enemas.
 Enemas can soften the stool and encourage a bowel movement.
 Here’s how to administer one.

 - Suppositories.
-Here’s to use a rectal suppository.
+Here’s how to use a rectal suppository.
 Here’s where to buy rectal suppositories online.

 - Prescription medications.
 Prescribed medications can work in a variety of ways.
 Most draw more water into the intestines and stimulate the muscles of the intestines to promote a bowel movement.

 - Surgery.
 Surgery can treat blockages, tears, tumors, or other structural causes of constipation.

 - Pelvic muscle strengthening or training.
 You can train your pelvic muscles to relax and contract at the right time to help with bowel movements.

 Many times, you can treat constipation on your own using over-the-counter medication or making some lifestyle changes.
 However, if your constipation doesn’t clear up with common home remedies, then see your doctor.

 Also see your doctor if you have symptoms of a potentially more serious condition.
 These symptoms include:

 - blood in stools

 - extreme exhaustion that lasts for a long time